-Above: An Apple 4n1 Multiple Graft tree from Yamaguchi's Nursery in Cupertino, CA has Golden Delicious, Red Delicious, Gala, and Fuji apples growing on a single tree.
-For more information about multiple-graft trees, visit Yamaguchi's.
+Above: An Apple 4n1 Multiple Graft tree from Yamaguchi’s Nursery in Cupertino, CA has Golden Delicious, Red Delicious, Gala, and Fuji apples growing on a single tree.
+For more information and prices, visit Yamaguchi’s.

 Above: How many years does it take for a new tree to begin bearing fruit?
 For an apple tree, from two to five years.
 For a sweet cherry tree, it can take from four to seven years.
 For other varieties, see Stark Bros.’
 Years to Bear Fruit list.

 Or visit someone else’s orchard.
 One of our favorites is Fishkill Apple Orchards: A Family Farm Goes Sustainable.

 Finally, get more ideas on how to successfully plant, grow, and care for apple trees with our Apple Tree: A Field Guide.

 Interested in other types of trees?
 Get more ideas on how to plant, grow, and care for various trees (specimen, deciduous, evergreen) with our Trees: A Field Guide.